The Seven Precepts of Noah

-The Oral Torah (i.e. The Talmud) in Sanhedrin 56b finds allusions to the Seven Commandments of the Covenant of Noah, in G-d’s commandment to Adam not to eat from the Tree of Knowledge, in the Written Torah (the Bible):
+The Oral Torah (i.e. The Talmud) in Sanhedrin 56b alludes to the Seven Commandments of the Covenant of Noah, in G-d’s commandment to Adam not to eat from the Tree of Knowledge, in the Written Torah (the Bible):

 Genesis 2:16 – “G-d [YKWK], Almighty G-d [Elokim], commanded man, saying: “You may eat freely from every tree of the Garden, but you must not eat from the Tree of Knowledge of good and evil.
 For on the day that you will eat from it you will certainly die.”

-To be an authentic Noachide, one must have the right intention.
-Rambam states in Hilchos Melachim 8:11: “Any person who accepts upon himself the Seven Commandments and is scrupulous in their observance is considered one of the ‘Righteous Gentiles’ and he is given a portion in the World to Come.
-This is provided that he accepts them and observed them because G-d commanded so in the Torah*, and made known to us through Moses, our teacher, that the descendants of Noah had already been commanded in these laws.
+To be an authentic Noachide, one must have the right intention, and this is explained by Rambam in Hilchos Melachim 8:11: “Any person who accepts upon himself the Seven Commandments and is scrupulous in their observance is considered one of the ‘Righteous Gentiles’ and he is given a portion in the World to Come.
+This is provided that he accepts them and observed them because G-d commanded so in the Torah, and made known to us through Moses, our teacher, that the descendants of Noah had already been commanded in these laws.
 However, if he observes them due to personal conviction he is not considered a ‘Ger Toshav’ (foreign resident) nor a ‘Righteous Gentile’ nor one of their Sages.”

 Some people think that there is no need to connect the laws of ethics and morality with Divine authority, and try to rationalize these principles instead.
 The fallacy of this thinking is abundantly clear, as we saw in the middle of the last century, a whole nation which had boasted of great philosophic advancement and ethical systems sink to the lowest depth of inhuman depravity and unprecedented barbarism, and the reason for this was that they thought that they could establish a morality and ethics based on human reason, not subject to the authority of a Supreme Being, having themselves become a super race, as they thought.